clairte/CS32-Notes-/Inheritance.md

     - Compiler now knows that the `draw()` function is associated with entry 1

         - Call the function that slot 1 points to... but WHICH??

+    - Virtual pointers that are stored in the `Shape` class under the hood